Canadian Urban Transit Association: History

-In December 1904, a group of officials from six street railway companies met in Montreal, Quebec and formed the Canadian Street Railway Association.
-The Association grew quickly and the focus of its activities reflected the changing times.
+In December 1904, a group of officials from six street railway companies formed the Canadian Street Railway Association.
 It was renamed the Canadian Transit Association in 1932.
 After several name changes, the Canadian Urban Transit Association (CUTA) was adopted in 1973.

-In its early years, membership was restricted to privately owned systems, especially on the prairies, and the rapid development of the bus (and its use by founding members) promoted changes to the Association's constitution.
-In 1920, municipally owned systems were welcomed along with non-operating members (suppliers).
+Initially membership was restricted to privately owned systems, however the rapid development of the bus and its use by founding members, promoted changes to the Association's constitution.
+In 1920, municipally owned systems were welcomed along with non-operating members such as suppliers.

-Many issues discussed by CUTA's predecessors remain topical today - traffic congestion, competition by the private automobile, vehicle design, transit marketing, relations with and regulation by government, and transit priority.
+Many issues discussed by CUTA's predecessors remain in discussion today such as traffic congestion, competition by the private automobile, vehicle design, transit marketing, relations with and regulation by government, and transit priority.
 New to the agenda in recent decades are the matters of achieving sustainable funding.

-The developments of the past century are testimony to the progress made by service providers and their suppliers.
-CUTA has vigorously defended the industry and actively promoted public transit across Canada.
-More recently, it has assisted government by laying the foundations of major transit funding programs that are bearing fruit.
-Since its foundation, Association members have benefited greatly from CUTA's vast resources and training expertise.
+CUTA has defended the industry and actively promoted public transit across Canada.
+More recently, it has assisted government by laying the foundations of major transit funding programs.
+Since its foundation, Association members have benefited from CUTA's resources and training expertise.

 To mark the centennial of the Canadian Urban Transit Association in 2004, CUTA prepared a publication to document the many activities, achievements and challenges facing public transit systems since that 1904 winter day in Montreal when the association was born.
-A Century of Moving Canada is their story.
+A Century of Moving Canada is the name of this publication.

-More recently, membership has grown to over 500 members, including 120 transit systems, 280 manufacturers, suppliers and other businesses, as well as numerous affiliates and government agencies.
+Membership has grown to over 500 members, including 120 transit systems, 280 manufacturers, suppliers and other businesses, as well as numerous affiliates and government agencies.